Nevada Drinking Water Standards - Does Nevada have good drinking water?

 Stormwater Pollution

-This occurs when debris, chemicals, sediment, or other pollutants from industrial, construction, or urban areas get washed into water bodies, either directly or via storm drains.
+This occurs when debris, chemicals, sediment, or other pollutants from industrial, construction, or urban areas get washed into water bodies directly or via storm drains.
 Uncontrolled stormwater discharges can pose significant threats to public health and the environment.
-The C.W.A. requires that industrial facilities, construction sites, and municipal separate storm sewer systems (MS4s) have measures in place to prevent pollution from being discharged with stormwater into nearby waterways.
+The C.W.A. requires industrial facilities, construction sites, and municipal separate storm sewer systems (MS4s) to have measures to prevent pollution from being discharged with stormwater into nearby waterways.
 Learn more about stormwater pollution

 ALL ABOUT LAS VEGAS WATER QUALITY